There is a difference between worry and concern. A worried person sees a problem, a concerned person solves a problem.

 What shows you that your problems have been successfully resolved?

 Can you describe in one or two sentences the outcome that you have achieved as a result of overcoming your problems?

 When do you imagine you will be in this position?

-The final step involved incorporating a reverse engineering process that helps your client work backwards step-by-step from the future to the present moment.
-As they work backwards ask them to describe how they created the reality they just imagined.
-It’s of course not necessary to go into a lot of detail at this stage, however it can most certainly be a helpful process because it will provide your client with greater clarity of mind and maybe even the confidence they need to overcome their problems successfully.
+The final step involved incorporating a reverse engineering process that helps your client work backward step-by-step from the future to the present moment.
+As they work backward ask them to describe how they created the reality they just imagined.
+It’s of course not necessary to go into a lot of detail at this stage, however, it can most certainly be a helpful process because it will provide your client with greater clarity of mind and maybe even the confidence they need to overcome their problems successfully.